nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

     ...
 ```

-We need to save these temporary values somewhere so that we can use them to
+We need to save these temporary values somewhere so that we can use them to correlate
-correlate the non-temporary tokens that are generated by twitter upon a user
+the non-temporary tokens generated by Twitter upon a user granting authorization to
-granting authorization to our application.
-You could save them in memory, a cache,
+our application.
+You could save them in memory, a cache, or like we are doing above,
-or like we are doing above, in a database.
+in a database.

 ```python
    return oauth.authorization_url(authorize_url)
 ```

-With these temporary tokens we can now generate an authorization url which we can use to
+With these temporary tokens, we can now generate an authorization URL that
+we can use to redirect users to Twitter, where they'll be asked for permission
-redirect a user to Twitter with to ask them for permission to access their account.
+to access their account.

-In our application we return the authorization url to our frontend application which uses
+In our application, we return the authorization URL to our frontend application,
-it as a hyperlink that customers can click to authorize access to Twitter.
+which uses it as a hyperlink that customers can click to authorize access to
+Twitter.

-Once a user clicks the link and grants permission to your application, Twitter will use
+Once a user clicks the link and grants permission to your application, Twitter
-a callback url that you’ve predefined in the Twitter API Portal to navigate the user
+will use a callback URL that you've predefined in the Twitter API Portal to
-back to your site along with approved credentials in the query params of the url.
-The
+navigate the user back to your site along with approved credentials in the query
-query params include “oauth_token” and “oauth_verifier” which are the two parameters we
+params of the URL.
+The query params include `oauth_token` and `oauth_verifier`
-pass to our twitter_callback method.
+which are the two parameters we pass to our `twitter_callback` method.

 ```python
 def twitter_callback(self, oauth_token, oauth_verifier):